satishk1211/MySecondRepository/README.md

 # MySecondRepository
-This is my secndary repostory (this is descritption)
+//This is my secndary repostory (this is descritption)
+// this is my second chages